geoffgroce/DifferenceObjectsClasses/README.md

 ---

 **Classes:**
-A class is basically a blueprint in Java.
+<br>A class is basically a blueprint in Java.
 According to Horstmann, “a programmer doesn’t implement a single object.
 Instead, the programmer provides a class.
 A class describes a set of objects with the same behavior.”
 (Horstmann, p.
 376).
 This shows a main difference between a class and an object, as a class organizes objects with the same goal.
-A class named “pizza” may define properties such as size and toppings.
+A class named “pizza” may define properties such as size and toppings.<br />

 ---